tigeryuxu/Myelin/CNN-UNet/README.md

    *	all files to be analyzed are located in a SINGLE folder (see "Demo-data" folder for example)

   ### 2. Run main file
+  1a.
+For Anaconda (Windows):
+      * Search for "Spyder" in Windows search bar
+      * Open the file "main_UNet.py" using Spyder
+      * run by pressing the green run button

+  1b.
+For Mac (command console):
-   In command console type:
+      * In command console type:

-           python main_UNet.py
+           python3 main_UNet.py

-   Then navigate the GUI
+  2. Then navigate the GUI
    * First thing that appears prompts you to enter some parameters for the analysis
    *	Then navigate to and select the directory containing the checkpoint file ("Checkpoint") directory
    *	Then navigate to and select the directory you wish to save the output